Crushingly Delicious Jordanian Food That You MUST Try

 Mansaf, translated to English “big dish”, is the Jordanian national dish.
 It’s believed to be rooted in an ancient Bedouin recipe called thereed, often being made with camel meat.
 Today with cultural influences from all over the world causing the recipe to evolve with lamb or mutton, now usually the meat in this milky mountain of rice, bread.

 Try the recipe:

-Jordan’s national dish is cooked with or topped with a yogurt sauce, lambda jameed, made with jameed, a dehydrated salty yoghurt made from goat’s milk and formed into hard balls which are reconstituted with water.
+Jordan’s national dish is cooked with or topped with a yogurt sauce, lambda jameed, made with jameed, a dehydrated salty yogurt made from goat’s milk and formed into hard balls which are reconstituted with water.

 Cooks take the broth of the lamb that has boiled for many hours using different spices and add it to the Jameed to make a white sauce.
 Then on a large serving platter the dish is layered with shredded pieces of a thin flatbread, thinner than a tortilla, called markook.
 Some of the Lambda Jameed might be ladled over the bread before adding a mound of rice, chunks of lamb and plenty more sauce.
 The dish is served hot, sometimes garnished with fried pine nuts or slivers of almond.

 Many people have heard of baba ghanoush, a staple of middle east cuisine and the Jordanian moutabel is similar in many ways but also quite different.
 OK you are just gonna have to trust me on this.
-Like baba ghanoush, moutabel is an eggplant dip but unlike BG moutabel uses yoghurt in the recipe.
-Basically the eggplant is roasted , usually over open fire to give a smoky taste and smooth consistency, then peeled and combined with the yoghurt, tahini sauce and lemon juice.
+Like baba ghanoush, moutabel is an eggplant dip but unlike BG moutabel uses yogurt in the recipe.
+Basically the eggplant is roasted , usually over open fire to give a smoky taste and smooth consistency, then peeled and combined with the yogurt, tahini sauce and lemon juice.
 It makes an excellent side dish served cold, maybe with grilled meat or even more bread!